nint8835/bootleg.technology/docs/index.md

 # Welcome to bootleg.technology!

-bootleg.technology is my little corner on the internet for writing about projects, ideas, and just generally what I'm up to.
+bootleg.technology is my home for any assorted writings that don't fit onto my main site (primarily details of my homelab).

-It's a bit light on content at the moment - check out [my main site](https://rileyflynn.me) in the meantime.
+Want to know what I'm up to in terms of work and broader projects?
+Check out [my main site](https://rileyflynn.me).